BASS_StreamCreateFile

 BASS_ERROR_NOTAVAILThe BASS_STREAM_AUTOFREE flag cannot be combined with the BASS_STREAM_DECODE flag.

-BASS_ERROR_ILLPARAMThe length must be specified when streaming from memory.
+BASS_ERROR_ILLPARAMfiletype and/or length is invalid. length cannot be 0 when streaming from memory.

 BASS_ERROR_FILEOPENThe file could not be opened.